Last Updated on June 15, 2023 by Grow with Bovees

 This is how to apply the grass seed on your sandy soil:

-- Break up the top 6 to 8 inches of soil with a tiller or spade.
+- Break up the top 6 to 8 inches of soil with a tiller, spade or garden rake.

 - Remove rocks and weeds that might prevent the new plants from growing.